 A dental implant is a small screw made of titanium that mimics the function of a tooth root.
 It is inserted into the jaw's bone and, over time, becomes integrated and firmly anchored.
 Under normal conditions, the healing process can take as little as six to 12 weeks.
 Once fixed, the tooth replacement in the form of a single crown, bridge or denture, is secured to the implant.

 One implant and one crown replace a single tooth.

 Multiple missing teeth can be replaced with multiple implants supporting fixed bridgework.
-For example, a three-unit bridge to replace three teeth in a row is made up of two implants and three crowns.
+For example, a three-unit bridge to replace three teeth in a row comprises two implants and three crowns.
 Multiple implants can support an even greater number of false teeth.
-Usually four to eight implants are needed to replace a full arch (jaw) of teeth (10 or more crowns) using fixed bridgework.
+Usually, four to eight implants are needed to replace a full arch (jaw) of teeth (10 or more crowns) using fixed bridgework.

 Implants can support a section of fixed bridgework with an attached removable section.

-This is where two or more implants provide stabilization of a denture (a set of removable false teeth).
+This is where two or more implants stabilise a denture.
 Over-dentures are now considered the standard of care for those who have lost all of their teeth in one or both jaws.

-The first step in our treatment sequence is careful planning.
-We begin with a thorough examination of your individual oral situation.
-Through X-rays and models of your mouth, we determine the most suitable treatment plan for your situation.
+As described above, the first step in our treatment sequence is careful planning.
+We'll begin with a thorough examination of your individual oral health situation.
+Using digital radiography and making models of your mouth, we can determine the most suitable treatment plan for your situation.

 The next step is placing the implant in the jaw.
-This is performed in our office under local anesthesia.
-Once the implant is placed, it is left to heal.
+We perform this procedure using local anaesthesia.
+Once the implant is placed, it is left to heal for some time.
 Healthy bone can form a strong bond with the implant in just six weeks.

-When the healing period is complete, the implant provides a solid foundation for attaching your replacement tooth.
-The tooth is now fully functional.
+When the healing period is complete, the implant provides a solid foundation for attaching your replacement crown, whereafter your replacement tooth is fully functional.